succabs/stickynotes-portfolio/README.md

-# 🎧 Funky Portfolio
+# 🎧 Funky Beats & Neon Lights

 This is a repository for my portfolio website.
 Created using Astro.
 No other frameworks were used.

-Continuous Deployment is made to my VPS with GitHub Actions.
+Continuous Deployment is made to my VPS with GitHub Actions on every push to main branch.

-The design style is heavily inspired by Jet Set Radio Future and neobrutalism.

 Still very much a work in progress.
+A project to tinker with when I am not too tired to code after work.

 ## 👀 What's next?
+(Mainly a vague to-do list for myself)

 - Design
 - Icons from sun/moon to spray can / neon light
+- Different elements like graffitis on JSRF
 - Navbar styling
 - paddings and margins
 - color scheme